The Darfield earthquake

 In early March 2011 blogger Peter Hyde described Christchurch’s lower-income eastern suburbs as a ‘refugee city’ populated by 50,000 to 100,000 people.
 1 There was little access to power, no showers or ways to wash dishes and clothes, too few portaloos, and no face masks to protect against windblown silt.
 Such conditions led to claims that the official response was favouring higher-income areas at the expense of the east.
 This was denied by officials, but earthquake recovery minister Gerry Brownlee conceded the area had been neglected.

 The government set up the Canterbury Earthquake Recovery Authority (CERA) to lead the city’s rebuilding, alongside territorial authorities, Te Rūnanga o Ngāi Tahu and other groups.
 On 30 April 2011 the state of emergency was lifted and CERA took over from Civil Defence.
 It continued inspecting damaged buildings, ordering the demolition of hundreds.
-At February 2015 over a quarter of buildings in the central city had been either demolished or partly demolished (including those destroyed in the quakes).
+By February 2015 over one-quarter of buildings in the central city had been either demolished or partly demolished (including those destroyed in the quakes).

 Land zones and insurance claims